CBSR-Biobank/bbweb/documentation/Development.md

 # Development

+# Snapshot Migration

+Snapshots can be considered a pure performance optimization and are not important from a functional point of view for a successful recovery of application state.
+That is why it might be a valid alternative to do without custom serializers and backwards compatibility in case of snapshots.
+Incompatible snapshots could simply be deleted in case of an upgrade.
+Of course this results in a longer recovery time for the first restart after an upgrade.

 ## Libraries and Frameworks

 ### Protocol Buffers

 Google [protobuf](https://github.com/google/protobuf/) is used to save events to the Akka Persistence journal.
 By using protobuf it is easier to modify the events as the system grows.
 If an event is changed an old database can still be used with the application.

 See the installation page for instructions on how to install on your computer.